Trigger warning: stillbirth.

 A book review, for me, is always a little bit personal.
 I write about what I think of books based on my own preferences, my own experiences, my own values.
 You read a book from your own point of view, and your experiences shape what you think of it.

-What happens to the main character in this book also happened to me, and for that reason, this review is a little extra personal.
+What happens to the main character in Invisible as Air also happened to me, and for that reason, this review is a little extra personal.

 • Paperback: 416 pages

 • Publisher: William Morrow Paperbacks (September 24, 2019)

 A provocative and timely new novel by the author of Inheriting Edith, one that will haunt you long after the final page is turned…

 Sylvie Snow knows the pressures of expectations: a woman is supposed to work hard, but never be tired; age gracefully, but always be beautiful; fix the family problems, but always be carefree.
 Sylvie does the grocery shopping, the laundry, the scheduling, the schlepping and the PTA-ing, while planning her son’s Bar Mitzvah and cheerfully tending her husband, Paul, who’s been lying on the sofa with a broken ankle.
 She’s also secretly addicted to the Oxycontin intended for her husband.

 For three years, Sylvie has repressed her grief about the heartbreaking stillbirth of her newborn daughter, Delilah.
 On the morning of the anniversary of her death, when she just can’t face doing one…more…thing: she takes one—just one—of her husband’s discarded pain pills.
 And suddenly she feels patient, kinder, and miraculously relaxed.
 She tells herself that the pills are temporary, just a gift, and that when the supply runs out she’ll go back to her regularly scheduled programming.